tdg5/stats-learning-notes/glossary.md

 <a id="null-hypothesis"></a>
 **[Null Hypothesis][#null-hypothesis]**:
-The most common hypothesis test involves testing the [null hypothesis][glossary-null-hypothesis] that states
+The most common hypothesis test involves testing the null hypothesis that states

 $$ H_{0} $$: There is no relationship between $$ X $$ and $$ Y $$